ucarbonregistry/Project-512/README.md

 City/Town/Community, etc:  Petnikota, Tummalapenta, Abdullapuram, Chintalayapalli villages in Kurnool district and Venkatampalli & Bhogasamudram villages in Anantapur district in Indian State of Andhra Pradesh.

+The project activity is registered under Clean Development Mechanism (CDM) project with registration number 4677, as well as Gold Standard (GS) with reference number 4603.
+The crediting period of this project under CDM & GS is 25/04/2011 to 24/04/2021.
+PP seeks verification under UCR from 01/05/2021 onwards, i.e., crediting period for UCR starts from 01/05/2021.
+Hence, there is no double counting for the said project.
 __________
 The total emission reductions achieved during the previous monitoring periods under CDM are: 25/04/2011 – 25/03/2012 was 93,324 tCO2e,